 Mineral Identifier App

 One of the basics of identifying minerals is looking at cross sections of minerals under a microscope.
-That means a lot of hands-on materials you might not have can be substituted in one Mineral Identifier app!
-The app uses optical mineral identification methods and takes students through a series of questions that help students identify minerals in the database.
+That means a lot of hands-on materials you might not have, are in one Mineral Identifier app!
+The app also uses optical mineral identification methods and takes students through a series of questions that help students identify minerals in the database.

 Common Rocks Reference App

 This rock identifying app features real-life photos of rocks gathered from Scotland and observations about each rock.
-The rock identifier app also includes a series of quizzes to test learning and assess what information needs to be focused on with increasing difficulty.
+The rock identifier app also includes a series of quizzes to test learning.
+You can assess what information to focus on with increasing difficulty.
 Students are introduced to basic geology ideas without an entire coursework in this easy to use rock identifying app.

 Using Rock and Mineral Identifier Apps in the Classroom

 Using these apps to help supplement geology lessons in your classroom can help students visualize and get hands-on experience using rock and mineral identifier apps.
 While the process only uses a small database of information, these apps replicate some of the same methods geologists use to identify rocks and minerals in the laboratory.
 You can also incorporate these ideas into your geology lessons to help students gain a deeper understanding of basic geology foundations.